NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/VIGASP/03-pipelines.md

 <br><br>

 Then, you can choose the pipeline you want to run by  clicking the "Select" button under the pipeline.
+<br><br>

 <img width="1671" alt="Executing Pipeline" src="images/Execute_pipeline.png">
 <br><br>

+Make sure to select the "Save Results to Project Line List Metadata" and "Share results with projects" to allow the results to be shared with the project and sample.
+And, click the "Launch Pipeline" button